Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields

 Integrating (\ref{ItpoS}) over the upper semisphere and over frequencies, we find the system lifetime~$\tau$:

-In Fig.~\ref{fig4}{\bf a}, we plot the lifetime (\ref{tau}) dependent on the detuning $\Delta$ across the transition, revealing the drastic drop of the radiative recombination rate at the polariton-BEC --- exciton-BEC transition ($\tau$ changes from 473~ps to 11~$\mu$s).
+In Fig.~\ref{fig4}{\bf a}, we plot the lifetime (\ref{tau}) dependent on the total density $n$ across the transition, revealing the drastic drop of the radiative recombination rate at the polariton-BEC --- exciton-BEC transition (at the continuous decrease of $n$, $\tau$ changes from 473~ps to 11~$\mu$s).
 Such a quench of the decay happens due to the fact that in the exciton regime only the small part of the momentum space radiates, that which is responsible for the excitons coupling to light.
 It is striking that, in the polariton regime, the system lifetime of a low-quality cavity ($\tau_0=10$~ps) even at zero temperature is of the order of hundreds picoseconds, which justifies our assumption that the system is in thermal equilibrium.